 Presidents and political parties don’t move stocks.
 Instead, stock returns are affected by several factors, most of which are beyond a president’s control: business cycles, corporate profits, monetary policy and stock market valuations.

 In fact, market valuations might have the biggest weight of all.
 Consider Robert Shiller’s CAPE ratio.
 It measures stock prices, compared to an average of inflation-adjusted past earnings.
 When a market is trading far above its historical CAPE level, stocks usually slump during the decade ahead.
-When stocks trade far about their average CAPE level, stocks often soar over the next ten years.
+When stocks trade far below their average CAPE level, stocks often soar over the next ten years.

 This might explain why stocks languished during George W. Bush’s presidency.
 The Republican president took office on January 20, 2001.
 At the time, stocks traded at a CAPE ratio above 42 times earnings.
 That’s higher than a junkie doing the breaststroke on a swing.
 In fact, it’s three times higher than its historical long-term average.
 Over his first four-year term, U.S. stocks dropped 1.69 percent per year.
 During his second term, stocks fell 7.34 percent per year (ending with the 2008 financial crisis).
 But don’t blame Mr. Bush.
 Instead, blame the market’s silly valuation.